SimonSiefke/http-server/examples/httpServerExample/README.md

 response.end(newFile)
 ```

-The client receives the modified `httpServerExample.html` file
+The client receives the modified `httpServerExample.html`, file which contains

 ```html
 <h1>